systemd-inhibit - Man Page

 Takes a short, human-readable descriptive string for the reason for taking the lock.
 Defaults to "Unknown reason".

-Takes either "block" or "delay" and describes how the lock is applied.
+Takes "block", "delay", or "block-weak" and describes how the lock is applied.
 If "block" is used (the default), the lock prohibits any of the requested operations without time limit, and only privileged users may override it.
 If "delay" is used, the lock can only delay the requested operations for a limited time.
 If the time elapses, the lock is ignored and the operation executed.
 The time limit may be specified in logind.conf(5).
 Note that "delay" is only available for "sleep" and "shutdown".
+In addition, the weak variants will automatically and silently be bypassed under some circumstances.

 Lists all active inhibition locks instead of acquiring one.